bhurlow/dynaproxy/readme.md

 - docker aware routing
 - SSL

+## Virtual Hosts

+requests are forwarded to containers on the docker host started with the `VIRTUAL_HOST` env var

+## Basic Auth

+containers started on a docker host with the `BASIC_AUTH` env var will require basic auth specified in the var value, e.g. `BASIC_AUTH=foo:bar`

 ## 503 pages

 when a service becomes unavailable traffic will attempt to serve `/var/503.html`.
-If that file doesn't exist it will serve a built int 503 page
+If that file doesn't exist it will serve a built-in 503 page

 ## Options